pulumi/docs/content/docs/tutorials/cloudfx/_index.md

 The Cloud Framework for Pulumi lets you program infrastructure and application logic, side by side, using simple, high-level, cloud-agnostic building blocks.

-The Cloud Framework must be configured with credentials to deploy and update resources in the target cloud adoption platform.
+The Cloud Framework must be configured with credentials to deploy and update resources in the target cloud platform.

-See the [full API documentation]({{< relref "/docs/reference/pkg/nodejs/pulumi/cloud" >}}) for complete details of the available Cloud Framework [APIs](https://www.pulumi.com/docs/reference/pkg/).
+See the [full API documentation]({{< relref "/docs/reference/pkg/nodejs/pulumi/cloud" >}}) for complete details of the available Cloud Framework APIs.

 For AWS-specific use cases, see also the [awsx]({{< relref "/docs/reference/pkg/nodejs/pulumi/awsx" >}}) library which provides higher-level libraries for working with many AWS services.